 The site for the London Olympics 2012 was located in an area which had been subject to intense industrial activity for centuries, causing widespread contamination of soil and groundwater in the area.
 The regeneration of this disused industrial site and the Lasting Legacy that would be provided following the event was one of the key factors in London being chosen as the host city for the Olympics.

-In July 2006 DEC was appointed to the Framework Contract for Demolition and Remediation Works, where it was selected for:
+In July 2006 DEME was appointed to the framework contract for demolition and remediation works, where it was selected for:

-Following the appointment to the Framework Contract, DEC won contracts for soil washing in two areas.
-Soil washing works commenced on one site in June 2007 where DEC deployed one of its in-house developed soil washing plants and some 30,000 tonnes of soil were treated.
-The principle contaminants encountered included hydrocarbons and heavy metals.
+Following the appointment to the framework contract, DEME won contracts for soil washing in two areas - the Aquatics Centre and site wide remediation works in the southern area of the Olympic Park, which includes the main Olympic Stadium.
+Soil washing works commenced on the Aquatics Centre site in June 2007 when DEME deployed one of our in-house developed soil washing plants and treated 32,400 tonnes of soil.
+The main contaminants encountered included hydrocarbons and heavy metals.

-These remediation works minimised the amount of material being disposed off and maximised the reuse of materials on site.
-All the treated material was reused in preparation of the development platform for the event.
+Our remediation works minimised the amount of material being disposed of and maximised the reuse of materials on site.
+Additionally, all of the treated material was reused in preparation of the development platform for the event.